bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

-If this interaction capability is supported for this RC and
+If this interaction mode is supported for this RC and
 request, the AS returns a redirect interaction response {{response-interact-redirect}}.

 #### Redirect to an Arbitrary Shortened URL {#request-interact-short}